moechofe/lowresrmx/README.md

-> This is a fork of the excellent fantasy console Lowres NX by Timo "Inutilis" Kloss.
+> This is a fork of the excellent fantasy console LowRes NX by Timo "Inutilis" Kloss.
 > This is a heavily modified version and way more complicated to use, I recommend you to stay on the original app: [LowRes NX Coder on App Store](https://apps.apple.com/app/lowres-nx-coder/id1318884577).

 Create your games and play it on the go using an iPhone or iPad.
 LowResRMX is a virtual game console and a game development environment that include all the tools to start and finish a project.

-It _will_ includes a project manager, a code editor and some tools to edit game assets: sprites, palettes, backgrounds, instruments and musics.
+It _will_ include a project manager, a code editor and some tools to edit game assets: sprites, palettes, backgrounds, instruments and musics.

+### Goal

+I want to be able to create games on the go using my iPad and eventually, put them on the App Store for free.
+LowRes NX can do that but come with limitation that remove appealing, like no fullscreen, and no fine touch detection.

+- [x] Bigger draw surface
+- [x] Not EGA color palette
+- [ ] Usable iOS app
+- [ ] Documentation
+- [ ] Good enough compatibility mode
+- [ ] Integrated graphics editor
+- [ ] Integrated sound editor

 ### Tested environment